Online course tips

 It's better to divide your online course into several parts that are only released to your community one after the other.
 This will build up excitement and anticipation, similar to a series.

-Of course, dividing the course into individual modules and lessons means a bit of work, but it's worth it and it's fun!
-Since you already know what content your online course will have, you can now easily break it down into exciting chapters. 🧱
+Dividing the course into individual modules and lessons naturally takes some work, but it's worth it and fun!
+Since you already know what content your online course will have, you can now easily break it down into exciting chapters.

 2. create a logical outline